-Hearing for Acting AG Whitaker erupts in fireworks, as top Republican alleges ‘character assassination’
+Hearing erupts as Acting AG Whitaker calls time on Dem chairman: ‘Your 5 minutes is up’

 Whitaker accepted the assurances and testified Friday.

-The hearing Friday comes as the Senate is close to confirming President Trump’s nominee for attorney general, William Barr.
+The hearing Friday comes as the Senate is close to confirming Trump’s nominee for attorney general.
 The Senate Judiciary Committee on Thursday voted, along party lines, to advance Barr’s nomination to the full Senate for confirmation.

 The president fired his first attorney general, Jeff Sessions, the day after the 2018 midterm elections.
 Prior to Whitaker’s appointment as acting attorney general, Deputy Attorney General Rod Rosenstein oversaw the Russia investigation.